martinsumner/riak_kv/docs/InstallAndStartGuide.md

 The purpose of `aae_tree_exclude` is to not include the bucket in the cached tree, so that the bucket isn't considered in the reconciliation job.
 For example, this may help when:

 - a subset of buckets are not replicated between clusters;
-- a bucket is using a backend TTL within one of the clusters (a cached tree cannot coordinate changes with backend stores which implement auto-expiry - so cached trees are prompt false AAE workloads when a backend TTL is used).
+- a bucket is using a backend TTL within one of the clusters (a cached tree cannot coordinate changes with backend stores which implement auto-expiry - so cached trees may prompt false AAE workloads when a backend TTL is used).

 If a bucket is configured to `{aae_tree_exclude, true}` then the keys in that bucket are not added to the cached tree, and are not considered when running either inter-cluster or intra-cluster anti-entropy reconciliation jobs.
 The keys are still visible to aae_folds, and if using parallel-mode tictacaae modification will still impact the parallel mode key store.

 The preferred long-term strategy for temporary objects is to use the eraser and reaper processes to garbage collect objects, rather than relying on backend TTL.
 However when migrating from a multi-backend store with TTL-based backends, the migration should be easier if: those temporary buckets are excluded from aae trees, are replicated separately using range_repl, and reconciled using bucket-specific aae full-sync jobs.

-The `aae_tree_exclude` bucket property may be cached by processes within a cluster, so changing the property will not have immediate.
-If changing the property it should be coordinated with a rolling restart.
+The `aae_tree_exclude` bucket property may be cached by processes within a cluster, so changing the property will not have immediate effect.
+A change to the `aae_tree_exclude` property should be coordinated with a rolling restart.

 #### Property - small_vclock